ClashLuke/clashluke.github.io/content/posts/attention_norm/index.md

 tags = []
 +++

 We treat attention as a solved primitive.
-You can fuse kernels, tile memory access, quantize weights—but the formula itself is finished.
+You can fuse kernels, tile memory access, quantize weights, but the formula itself is finished.

 It isn't.